Ready to say goodbye to debt for good? Learn More

 You Must Deliver a Copy of the Grounds of Defense Form to the Plaintiff

 The final portion of the form is the “Defendant’s Certificate.”
-When you sign and date this, you are telling the court that you sent a copy of the form to the plaintiff or their attorney.
-You should be able to find the plaintiff’s name and address on the Warrant in Debt.
+By signing and dating this section, you’re telling the court that you’ve sent a copy of the completed form to the plaintiff or their attorney.

 Step 4: Ask for a Trial and Await Next Steps